top of page

 The scores of this test thus provide an indication of how easily this person will acquire new concepts and master new material across a wide range of topics, based on their current levels of operation.

-Instructions, test non verbal
+Instructions, non-verbal test

 8 min